Austroglanis barnardi

-Austroglanis barnardi is an endangered species of catfish (order Siluriformes).
+Austroglanis barnardi, also known as the spotted rock-catfish or Barnard's rock-catfish, is an endangered species of catfish (order Siluriformes).
 It is one of three members of the family Austroglanididae.
-It is also known as the spotted rock-catfish or Barnard's rock-catfish.

 Biology

-Not much is known about the biology of A. barnardi because of the discovery being so recent.
-It has a 12-year generation time but nothing more is known about reproduction within the species.
+A. barnardi has a 12-year generation time but nothing more is known about reproduction within the species.
 It feeds on aquatic insects, benthic invertebrates and other small fishes.

 Habitat

 This species is endemic to South Africa and is found only in freshwater bodies of subtropical climate.
 It has only been recorded from the Thee, Noordhoeks and Hex Rivers, which are all small tributaries of the Clanwilliam Olifants River System in the Western Cape, South Africa.
-It is extremely uncommon in these two streams it inhabits.
+It is extremely uncommon in the two streams it inhabits.
 A. barnardi inhabits riffles among loosely bedded rocks and coarse sand.
 Its preferred water depth is between 10-60 centimeters.
 Other species that occur in this area include Pseudobarbus phlegethon, Barbus calidus, and Austroglanis gilli.

-Physical Description
+Physical description

-These fish reach a length of about 8 centimeters (3 in).
-Its head is flattened with a broad snout with its eyes located on the top of the head.
+The fish reach a maximum length of 8 cm SL.
+The head is flattened with a broad snout, and the eyes are located on the top of the head.
 The mouth is located on the underside of the head along with fleshy lips.
 It has three pairs of barbels.
 It has short, round fins accompanied by weak, curved spines on the pectoral and dorsal fins.
 Their color is golden-brown with dark brown blotches.